-The 2006 IDEA Part B final regulations, consistent with IDEA 2004 statute, made some changes related to identifying children with specific learning disabilities (SLD).
+IDEA Part B regulations provide guidance for identifying children with specific learning disabilities (SLD).
 Following are the points most relevant for ASHA members who work in school settings.

 Although the regulations do not indicate that states may prohibit the use of a discrepancy model, the U.S. Department of Education (ED) indicated in the Analysis of Comments and Changes section of the regulations that states are free to prohibit the use of a discrepancy model.

-The statement that reads, "must permit the use of a process based on the child's response to scientific, research-based intervention," means that LEAs may use a response-to-intervention (RTI ) approach to determine if a child is suspected of having SLD.
+The statement that reads, "must permit the use of a process based on the child's response to scientific, research-based intervention," means that local educational agencies (LEAs) may use a response-to-intervention (RTI) approach to determine if a child is suspected of having SLD.
 ED indicated that an RTI process does not replace the need for a comprehensive evaluation.
-A public agency must use a variety of data-gathering tools and strategies and cannot rely on any single procedure (e.g., RTI) as the sole criterion for determining eligibility for special education and related services.
+A public agency must use a variety of data gathering tools and strategies and cannot rely on any single procedure (e.g., RTI) as the sole criterion for determining eligibility for special education and related services.
 This requirement applies to all children suspected of having a disability, including those suspected of having SLD.
-Models or procedures that claim to assist in identifying a child with SLD, but are not based on sound scientific research, are not appropriate.
+Models or procedures that claim to assist in identifying a child with SLD but are not based on sound scientific research are not appropriate.

 When RTI is being used to determine if a child is suspected of having SLD, the parents must be notified (consent is not required) about: (A) the state's policies regarding the amount and nature of student performance data that would be collected and the general education services that would be provided; (B) strategies for increasing the child's rate of learning; and (C) the parents' right to request an evaluation (§300.311(a)(7)).
 This notification must be documented in the eligibility determination.
 Thus, the state education agency (SEA) must have clear state policies pertaining to RTI that can be communicated to parents by the LEA.
 Furthermore, RTI must not be used to delay identification.
 Section 300.309(c) requires the school to promptly request parental consent to evaluate a child suspected of SLD who has not made adequate progress under RTI.

-The 2006 final regulations retain the 1999 provision that the determination of whether a child suspected of having SLD must be made by the child's parents and a team of qualified professionals, which must include:
+The regulations state that the determination of whether a child suspected of having SLD must be made by the child's parents and a team of qualified professionals, which must include:

 It is determined that a child has SLD if: